Minres/SCViewer/README.md

 For further description of the SCV please refer to http://www.accellera.org/activities/committees/systemc-verification.

+> If you encounter issue when running on Linux please try running as `SWT_GTK3=0 scviewer` as there exist issues wiht GTK3.

 The viewer is in early alpha stage and not yet ready for production use!

 The plugins are structured as follows: